 What is AIP?

 Autoimmune illnesses are tricky because symptoms can manifest in many ways.
-Food triggers are extremely common for people with autoimmune illnesses, but stress, environmental allergens and other lifestyle triggers may also play a role.
+Food triggers are extremely common for people with autoimmune illnesses, but stress, environmental allergens, and other lifestyle triggers may also play a role.

 After supporting gut health, the individual following the AIP protocol should consider reintroducing foods.
 This needs to be strategic.
 Only one food type should be introduced at a time.
-Starting with least likely to cause a reaction.
+Starting with the least likely to cause a reaction.

 Here are some resources for following an AIP elimination diet.